- Planning & Building

-“We know that after an earthquake, rental housing that becomes damaged will return slowly and may be converted to condos, creating a loss of workforce and affordable housing,” Mayor McCauley said.
+“We know that after an earthquake, rental housing that becomes damaged will return slowly and may be converted to condos, creating a loss of workforce and affordable housing,” McCauley said.
 “Developing a Soft Story Retrofit Program similar to what other Bay Area cities have implemented is an important step - both for public safety and for preserving the diversity of housing options in Mill Valley.”
 Other cities’ programs are described in the links below.

-Last year, at their April 5, 2021 meeting, the City Council accepted the Planning & Building Department Work Plan for FY2021/22, which included a brief description of the program and identified funds for consultant support.
+At their April 5, 2021 meeting, the City Council accepted the Planning & Building Department Work Plan for FY2021/22, which included a brief description of the program and identified funds for consultant support.

-Last month, Director of Planning and Building Patrick Kelly and Consultant David Bonowitz presented to Council a Soft Story Retrofit Program overview with legislative options for Council to consider.
+In May 2022, Director of Planning and Building Patrick Kelly and Consultant David Bonowitz presented to Council a Soft Story Retrofit Program overview with legislative options for Council to consider.
 Council supported moving forward with a mandatory retrofit program for buildings with 3 or more rental units.
 Tentatively, the program would include a screening phase to confirm building conditions and exempt certain buildings based on an engineer’s review.
 After the screening phase, the program would allow several years to complete a retrofit.
 Review the Staff Report that accompanied the presentation.